Jackson-Murphy04/Education-Survey-Form/README.md

 # FCC-Survey-Form
-A form page dedicated to receiving feedback on the free code camp experience.
+A form page dedicated to receiving feedback on the us education system.
 This is a project for free code camp.